Photo: (c) Vin Catania

 To report a clogged catch basin, call the Water & Sewer Commission: 617-989-7000

 The Boston Public Works street sweeping program in Beacon Hill commences March 1st and runs through December 31st.
+The exceptions to this schedule are Beacon Street and Charles Street, which are swept year-round.

 Residents are encouraged to check their specific street sweeping schedule as posted on each street.
 The City of Boston’s website: www.cityofboston.gov/publicworks/sweeping, is another source of information.
 Additionally, residents are encouraged to sign up to receive NO-TOW email alerts the night before their streets are scheduled for sweeping.
 All vehicles are subject to towing on street sweeping days if not moved by 8:00 a.m.